blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/PER/labs/shimgen.md

 Open **File Explorer** and navigate to `C:\Users\Public`.
 You will see `test_icon.exe` bearing the exact PuTTY terminal icon — blue, white, and yellow, pixel-for-pixel identical to the real SSH client in `Program Files`.
 Double-click it: the Windows Calculator opens.

 The filename and icon say PuTTY.
 The binary runs Calculator.
-The `--icon` flag does not modify any functionality — it purely exploits the fact that users recognise applications by their icon before they read their filename, let alone inspect their internals.
+The `rcedit` utility does not modify any functionality — it purely exploits the fact that users recognise applications by their icon before they read their filename, let alone inspect their internals.

 >[!NOTE]
-> `--icon` can point to any `.exe`, `.dll`, or `.ico` file as the icon source.
-This means an attacker is not limited to impersonating applications that are already installed — icons can be sourced from a pre-downloaded `.ico` file to clone any known application's visual identity, regardless of whether that application is present on the victim machine.
+> The `rcedit` utility applies standalone `.ico` files directly to the target PE binary.
+This means an attacker is not limited to impersonating applications that are already installed on the endpoint — icons can be pre-harvested and staged on the C2 server (like `putty.ico`) to clone any known application's visual identity, regardless of whether that application exists on the victim machine.

 ---